 Previously, Sally lead The Capitol Forum’s investigative coverage of monopolization issues, where her expertise in antitrust and tech giants, including Google, Apple, Facebook, and Amazon, yielded predictive analysis of regulatory outcomes.
 She also applied her deep understanding of antitrust to the “fake news” phenomenon, analyzing the market structures and business incentives that support misinformation, writing about how "fake news" is an antitrust problem in early 2017.

 Sally also founded and hosts Women Killing It!, a podcast series that interviews career rockstars to find out what has worked for them, how they got where they are today, and what they wish they knew sooner.
 Combining her two passions of antitrust and women's rights, Sally has explored the relationship between concentrated market power and gender inequality.
-She has spoken in Congress and at the OECD on the topic.
+She has spoken in Congress, at the OECD, and to governments worldwide on the topic.

-Sally is a Washington Bytes contributor for Forbes.com and has been published in a variety of print media, including The New York Times, CNN Business, Huffington Post, Slate, Competition Policy International, and more.
+Sally has been published in a variety of print media, including The New York Times, CNN Business, Slate, Competition Policy International, and more.
 She has been quoted in a wide range of news outlets and is a panelist on The Washington Post Technology 202 Network.
 She has appeared as a TV guest commentator on BBC World News, CTV, CNN and Bloomberg TV.

 Sally holds a Bachelor of Arts from The College of William and Mary and a law degree from New York University School of Law.